 The Family Financial Settlement Program is designed to be market driven in that parties, and not the court or State, pay for the mediator's services.
 However, if a party is found by the court to be indigent, i.e.,without funds to pay, the mediator will provide his/her services at no charge.
 Since they are paying, parties are encouraged to select their mediator or other neutral.
 Parties may choose a trained mediator who is certified by the Dispute Resolution Commission or they may nominate a non-certified mediator to conduct their mediation.
 Certified mediators are trained and have met the requirements for certification set forth in Rule 8 of the NC Supreme Court's Rules Implementing Settlement Procedures in Equitable Distribution or Other Family Financial Cases.
 If the parties cannot agree on who shall conduct their conference or take no action to select a mediator, a district court judge or his or her designee will appoint a certified mediator to conduct the conference.

 The mediator is responsible for scheduling the conference and for finding a location where it can take place.
-Conferences are normally held in the courthouse, the office of the mediator, or the office of one of the attorneys.
+Conferences are held in a location agreeable to the parties and the mediator.
+In the absence of an agreement, the mediator shall schedule the mediation in a location in the county where the action is pending.
 Court appointed mediators are paid $150.00 per hour for mediation services plus a one time, per case administrative fee of $150.00.
 Court appointed mediators are not reimbursed for travel time or expenses.
 A mediator selected by the parties is compensated as agreed upon between the mediator and the parties.

 The mediator serves as a facilitator only, focusing the parties' discussions and brainstorming with them in a search for settlement options.
 A mediator should not impose his/her judgment on the parties or try to force them to settle.
 Following a successful mediated settlement conference, the agreement reached will be reduced to writing and signed and the mediator will notify the court that the case has settled.
 If an agreement cannot be reached in mediated settlement, the mediator will report an impasse to the court and the case will proceed to trial.
 (The court will not be told why the case did not settle.)
 Many times, cases which impasse at mediation go on to settle in the coming weeks as parties and their attorneys continue the discussion begun in mediation.